 Contact Linda Goodrum, Core Division Operations Manager

-The IGE also runs the college's new Global Studies Minor, which can be pursued by students in any major, and sponsors other campus events, residencies, and collaborations.
+The IGE also runs the College's Global Studies Minor, which can be pursued by students in any major.

 Adam Rosenblatt is Assistant Dean for Global Engagement and an Assistant Professor in Champlain College's Core Division, where he teaches interdisciplinary classes on human rights, global studies, and other topics.
 He holds a PhD from Stanford in Modern Thought and Literature, and has worked at human rights organizations in both the U.S. and Chile.
 Dr. Rosenblatt's research focuses on the philosophy and politics of human rights, and the use of forensic science in the investigation of atrocities.